AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 * Message authentication (SPF, DKIM, DMARC): see [this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/transition-process/infrastructure.html#authentication).
 * Sender reputation: to learn how main ISPs evaluate a sender reputation, see [this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/internet-service-provider-specifics/overview.html).

 ## Campaign deliverability tools {#deliverability-tools}

-Adobe Campaign provides a number of tools designed to ensure optimal deliverability.
+Adobe Campaign provides a number of tools to track and improve the deliverability performance of your platform.
+This page also highlights the main principles you should have in mind to optimize deliverability when using Campaign.

 ### Carefully build your message